 A dying man needs to die, as a sleepy man needs to sleep, and there comes a time when it is wrong, as well as useless, to resist. ~Stewart Alsop

-I’d rather hoped to find a genuine Step-Down Hudson, and celebrate its brilliant life as the last true Hudson.
-It’s one of my (many) all-time favorite cars, and I now have a lead to one that will be followed up soon.
+I’d rather hoped to find a genuine Step-down Hudson and celebrate its brilliant life as the last true Hudson.
+It’s one of my (many) all-time favorite cars, and others here have found them since.
 But it looks like fate will have us do the Hudson story backwards: we took a sunny day off to hike and browse bookstores in Corvallis, and what do I find in a (locked) storage lot: a Nash-bodied Hornet.
-Hudson deserved a nobler death; this is just wrong.
+Hudson deserved a nobler death; this is just so wrong.

-The Stepdown Hudsons were the real end of the road for another of America’s independent makers in the mid fifties.
-The post war boom gave all the independents, Willys, Studebaker, Kaiser, Packard, Hudson and Nash their one last chance.
-Flush with defense contract profits, the results were some of the most innovative and flamboyant cars ever.
-Hudson’s new 1948 models were deeply inspired by the aerodynamic influences of the Tatra 87 as well as the chopped and channeled “California customs” and other new trends.
+The Step-down Hudsons (full CC here) were the real end of the road for another of America’s independent makers in the mid-fifties.
+The postwar boom gave all the independents–Willys, Studebaker, Kaiser, Packard, Hudson and Nash–their one last chance.
+Flush with defense contract profits, the results were some of their most innovative and flamboyant cars ever.
+Hudson’s new 1948 models were deeply inspired by the aerodynamic influences of the Tatra 87, as well as the chopped and channeled “California customs” and other new trends.

-The result was quite spectacular, if in a distinctly American idiom.
-The Stepdown’s low center of gravity and sturdy semi-unitized body construction also endowed it with the best handling of any American car of its time.
-The legendary H-Power Hornets dominated the early stock-car circuit for several years, all the more remarkable since its engine was a flat head six at a time when the Big Three were unleashing a wave of new OHV V8s.
+The result was quite spectacular, albeit in a distinctly American idiom.
+The Step-down’s low center of gravity and sturdy, semi-unitized body construction also endowed it with the best handling of any American car of its time.
+The legendary H-Power Hornet dominated the early stock-car circuit for several years–something made all the more remarkable given its flathead six engine at a time when the Big Three were unleashing a wave of new OHV V8s.

-To make a long sad story short, the Stepdown Hudson’s body style ended up not being a la mode very long, if ever, really.
-GM’s more upright, glassy and rectilinear styling trend were the new direction, including wrap-around front and rear glass and hardtops.
+To make a long, sad story short, the Step-down Hudson’s body style ended up not being a la mode very long–if it had ever been, really.
+GM’s more upright, glassy and rectilinear styling trend was the new direction, featuring wrap-around front and rear glass and hardtops.
 The Hudson’s semi-unitized body was very difficult if not impossible to adapt to the rapidly evolving styling trends.
-The Hollywood hardtop (above) showed the challenges of adapting the Stepdown all too clearly.
+The Hollywood hardtop (above) shows all too clearly the challenges of adapting the Step-down.

-All the independents found GM’s increasing lock grip on the medium-upper end of the market very uncomfortable indeed, and started to look to the lower end of the spectrum for salvation, or at least a brief life extension until someone came up with a better idea.
+All of the independents found GM’s increasing lock-grip on the medium-to-upper end of the market to be very uncomfortable indeed and started looking at the lower end of the spectrum for salvation–or at least a brief life extension until someone came up with a better idea.

-Hudson’s effort at penetrating the lower end of the market, the dumpy Step-up Jet (above), was a dismal failure, and essentially their death warrant, as it burned up what little cash they had left.
-Well, that and the 1953 sales war unleashed by Ford, which ultimately was the final straw that forced consolidation among the independents.
-Two marriages of “un-equals” resulted: Studebaker – Packard, and Nash -Hudson.
+Hudson’s effort at penetrating the lower end of the market was the dumpy, Step-up Jet (above); a dismal failure that burned up what little cash they had left, it was essentially Hudson’s death warrant.
+Well, that and the 1953 sales war unleashed by Ford, which ultimately proved to be the proverbial last straw that forced consolidation among the independents.
+Two marriages of “un-equals” resulted: Studebaker-Packard, and Nash-Hudson.

-Nash boss George Mason’s vision was to merge all four, a lofty goal that eluded him.
-But the 1954 merger he engineered with Hudson was the beginning of American Motors (AMC), and its name certainly didn’t belie his ambitions.
-Needless to say, like with the Packard-Studebaker hook-up, the merger resulted in near-instant rationalization of production.
+Nash boss George Mason’s vision was to merge all four.
+That lofty goal eluded him, but the 1954 merger he engineered with Hudson was the beginning of American Motors (AMC), whose name certainly didn’t belie his ambitions.
+Needless to say, the merger, like the Packard-Studebaker hook-up, resulted in near-instant rationalization of production.
 The last true Hudsons were 1954 models, sadly restyled a bit to look like the crashed Jet, no less.
-For 1955, the Hudson factory was put to defense contract work, and the “new” Hudsons were essentially badge-engineered Nashes, and derisively referred to as “Hashes”.
+For 1955, the Hudson factory was put to defense contract work, resulting in “new” Hudsons–essentially badge-engineered Nashes–that were derisively referred to as “Hashes”.

-My photographs, taken over a chain-link fence at some distance, do the car the small favor of soft focus and blurry details, especially the front end:
+My photographs, taken over a chain-link fence at some distance, do the car the small favor of having soft focus and blurry details, especially when it comes to the front end:

-The “Hashes” also had a hash of engines to power them to their death.
-In addition to the small 202 CID six from the crashed Jet, the hi-line Hornets also got a jumble of engines to speed them along.
-The big 308 CID flathead six was still in action through 1956, and a Packard-sourced OHV V8 in 1955 and and 1956.
-That was replaced by AMC’s own new 250 CID V8 in ’56, and the final ’57s, which were now all Hornets, had the 327 CID version of that engine.
+The “Hashes” also had a quite a hash of engine choices to power them toward their death.
+In addition to the small 202 CID six from the crashed Jet, the hi-line Hornets also got a jumble of engines to speed them along: the big 308 CID flathead six, remaining in action through 1956, and a Packard-sourced OHV V8 for 1955-1956.
+It was replaced by AMC’s own new 250 CID V8 in ’56, and the final ’57s, all of which were now Hornets, had the 327 CID version of that engine.

 This ’56 Hornet was even graced with a continental spare, no less, to complement its four-tone paint job.
-Yes, the clean aero-look never seem to take hold for very long in America, every time it comes around, again and again.
-Americans do love a bit of ornamentation and “visual interest”, shall we say?
+Yes, every time it comes around again and again, the clean aero look never seems to take hold in America for very long.
+Americans do love a bit of ornamentation and, well, “visual interest”, shall we say?

 A lady who wrote car reviews for the New Orleans Times-Picayune once stated that her grandfather was the designer responsible for Hudson’s V-line styling.